ksixty/qt-tasks/README.md

 # Tasks

 A simple Qt application for viewing and managing tasks stored in plain text format.
+Check out the included `example.txt` file to try it out.
 ![tasks screenshot](https://k60.in/tasks.png)

 ## Design